bcperth/patterns/readme.txt

 A minimal implementation of each pattern is constructed, in PHP or nodel.js as far as possible, together with some explanatory notes.

 Strategy: When one or more methods of a class (Component) can have multiple variations (strategies) eg sorting algorithms, the Strategy pattern allows you to "inject" the required mix of method implementations (strategies) into the constructor.
 All "strategies" implement the same Interface, but using different algorithms.
 The Component contains references to objects that implement the desired interface.
-The references are initialised in the components constructor (dependency injection) and from then on the component will sort (or whatever) using the sort algorithm of the injected starteg object.
+The references are initialised in the components constructor (dependency injection) and from then on the component will sort (or whatever) using the sort algorithm of the injected startegy object.
 ------------------------------------------------------------- PHP example done

 Observer: When multiple classes (Observers) needs to be informed of changes occurring in another class (Observable), the Observer pattern allows Observers to register with the Observable.
 The Observable subsequently informs each Observer of state changes via the Observer's inform() method.
 The Observer then gets the state update by calling the Observables's update() method.